can i keep my ex from leaving state

 What if your ex has custody and wants to relocate?

 Child custody is a huge point of concern and contention in many divorces.
-One of the components of a parenting plan is where exactly the parent with primary custody lives with the children.
+One component of a parenting plan is where the parent with primary custody lives with the children.

 Moving to a new house within the same school district is one thing.
 In these cases, the noncustodial parent has no grounds to object, though the new contact information must be shared.